Has this ever happened to you?

-You can use a platform called Unbounce to create two different versions of a landing page.
 Start by creating one version you feel is set up for success.
 Then, make a copy of your page and tweak one detail.
 Consider cutting down the amount of text, using a different image, or updating the wording used in your call to action.

 You can then direct 50 percent of your website traffic to one version and 50 percent of visitors to the other variation.
 Monitor the conversion rate to see which results in the better conversion rate.

 What to do after you run an A/B test

 After you run a test, document the results so you can learn from your findings and apply them in the future.
 Keep in mind your results aren’t always definitive.
 If your subject line test shows that a funny subject line resulted in a higher open rate, that doesn’t mean you should go with a joke every time.